Welcome to ILAMB!

 Multiple past intercomparison efforts provide a foundation a new international benchmarking activity.
 C4MIP provided the community with an elegant conceptual framework for diagnosing the causes of model-to-model differences in feedback strength (Friedlingstein et al., 2006; Gregory et al., 2009).
 The Carbon-Land Model Intercomparison Project (C-LAMP) also was a first step in this direction (Hoffman et al., 2008; Randerson et al., 2009).
 Nine different classes of observations were used to evaluate two biogeochemistry models (CASA′ and CN) within the Community Climate System Model.
 For each class of observations, the models received a score based on the quality of the fit with the measurements.
 Information from different data streams were weighted by the relative importance of the observational constraint, the uncertainty in the observations, and the uncertainty in the model.
 The code and model output from C-LAMP is publicly available and is now being used by several modeling centers in Europe and in the U.S.

-The last ILAMB Meeting was held in Irvine, California, USA, on 24–26 January 2011.
+The first ILAMB Workshop in the U.S. was held in Irvine, California, on 24–26 January 2011.
 Sponsored by the U.S. Department of Energy, NASA, and IGBP-AIMES, More...